DeckofAdventures/TheGame/docs/src/1_Mechanics/01_PlayerGuide_Brief.md

 ### Combat

-During an Adventure, your party may need to navigate conflict with other characters or groups.
-If conflict can't be resolved peacefully, it may result in a combat scenario.
+During an Adventure, your party may need to navigate conflict.
+If not resolved peacefully, this may result Combat.
-The GM decides when Combat begins and then a separate set of rules take effect.
-A turn order is implemented and the area of combat is represented as a grid where each space is equal to 5 square feet.
-This may be represented on a physical or digital map, or played out in the "theater of the mind", and will be determined by your GM.
+The GM decides when to initiate a separate set of Combat rules, where a turn order is implemented.
+A map may be used as a visual aid, whether physical or digital, or "theater of the mind", as determined by your GM.

-When the GM declares the start of Combat, each character involved in the scenario will draw a Target Card to determine turn order, starting from Ace and working down to 2.
+At the start of Combat, each character draws their own Target Card to determine turn order, Ace to 2.

 - On your turn, you can move and take 1 Major Action and 1 Minor Action, in any order.
   Minor actions include object interactions and some Skill Checks.
 - Your movement is limited by the Speed value on your character sheet, showing the maximum number of spaces you can move.
 The average speed is 6.
-- Your character sheet will give you optional actions that you can take listed under Powers, but you can always try something new using your imagination and knowledge of your character and the scenario.
+- Your character sheet will give you optional actions that you can take listed under Powers, but you can always try something new.
 Ask your GM if your idea is possible under the circumstances.
 - Unless otherwise stated, Powers have a range of 6 spaces and do 1 point of damage.
-- Remember, if you get hit, you can expend a Fate Card to nullify 1 point of damage.
+- If you get hit, you can expend a Fate Card to nullify 1 point of damage.
 - Some attacks may result in a [Status Condition](./01_PlayerGuideFull.md/#status-conditions).

-### Ready to Play?

-Now that you've learned the basics you're ready to get started.
-Simply grab some friends and a deck of cards!
-If you want to read the full game rules you can check out the [Full Players Guide](./01_PlayerGuideFull.md).
-If you want to find a GM or a group to play with, join the Discord server!

 ### Have Fun!